Sign Language is becoming increasingly popular and there are more and more colleges that accept ASL (American Sign Language) as a foreign language.

 The fact of the matter is that more and more colleges and universities across the U.S. offer ASL programs.

-This article’s purpose is to provide information and resources on American Sign Language to individuals who take an interest in studying the language, to persons who want to learn more interesting facts about ASL, and to people who already engaged in ASL education, either as a student or as a teacher.
+This article’s purpose is to provide information and resources on American Sign Language to individuals who take an interest in studying the language, to persons who want to learn more interesting facts about ASL, and to people who are already engaged in ASL education, either as a student or as a teacher.

 We understand that the topic of American Sign Language has an inherent relationship with many subjects of Deaf culture and deafness, and this post provides primary information related to ASL itself, while it offers only very limited information about other issues that are surrounding the world of deafness.

 ASL is distinct from English or any other foreign language and distinct from other sign systems as well, both foreign-based and English-based.

 Over recent decades, quite a few states passed legislation to recognize and identify ASL as a distinct foreign language.

 This enabled universities, colleges, and high schools not only to accept but also to implement the language, therefore fulfilling all requirements regarding foreign languages with regard to hard hearing and deaf students.